Course overviewEnglish Literature A Level City of Bristol College

 Future career and study opportunities

-You could progress to university to study literature, journalism, creative writing, teaching or any other course which requires excellent oral and written communication skills.
-Employers respect the academic nature of this qualification.
+After studying English Literature A Level you could progress to university to study literature, journalism, creative writing, teaching or any other course which requires excellent oral and written communication skills.

 This course is free to anyone aged 16-18.
 There is no formal list of additional costs.
 However, if you are on a limited income, you may be eligible to receive help with these costs from our Learner Support Funding Bursary.